Diljott: Career

-Diljott is a trained actor from a Mumbai acting institute and is a Kathak, western, and folk dancer.
-After working with photographer Dabboo Ratanani, she featured in advertisements for clothing brands and magazine covers including Hindustan Petroleum Corporation Limited, Larsen and Toubro.

-She is fluent in English, Punjabi and Hindi and works in Bollywood and Punjabi cinema as a lead actress.

-Diljott featured in the song "Matwaliye' opposite Satinder Sartaaj which is her much appreciated performance.
-Her performance in recently released song ‘Diamond Koka’ opposite Gurnam Bhullar is getting a special mention and huge applause from all over the world.
-Another song "Patiala Peg" opposite Diljit Dosanjh, is also a hit track., "Munda Grewala Da" opposite Gippy Grewal,"Pehli Mulaqat" opposite Gurnam Bhullar, "Dard Ishq Hai'- a popular bollywood track, "Will Forget" opposite Parmish Verma, "Wang Golden" opposite Sajjan Adeeb.
-Diljott's films as a lead actress in Teshan (2016) and Yaar Annmulle 2 (2017) were hits.
-She appeared Hollywood film 5 Weddings (2018).
-She starred as a lead actress in Khatre Da Ghuggu (2020) and film Rang Ratta (2023).
+Diljott was trained at the Mumbai Acting Institute and is a dancer skilled in Kathak, Western, and folk styles.
+After working with photographer Dabboo Ratnani, she appeared in advertising campaigns and magazine covers for various brands and companies including Hindustan Petroleum Corporation Limited and Larsen & Toubro.
+Diljott recorded the song "Matwaliye" with Satinder Sartaaj, and performed in other collaborations including: "Diamond Koka" with Gurnam Bhullar, "Patiala Peg" with Diljit Dosanjh, "Munda Grewala Da" with Gippy Grewal,"Pehli Mulaqat" with Gurnam Bhullar, "Dard Ishq Hai', "Will Forget" with Parmish Verma, and "Wang Golden" with Sajjan Adeeb.
+Diljott starred as a lead actress in Teshan (2016) and Yaar Annmulle 2 (2017).
+She appeared in the Hollywood film 5 Weddings (2018).
+She starred as a lead actress in Khatre Da Ghuggu (2020) and the film Rang Ratta (2023).

-Her single "Tere Rang" (2017)., this song was used as a playback song for 5 Weddings.
+Her single "Tere Rang" (2017), was used as a playback song for 5 Weddings.
 Another single was "Akh Mataka" (2017).
 Diljott performed at the 2016 Virasat International Punjabi Film Festival and Awards.
 Her song "Maa Meri" (2017) is an ode to mothers.
 "Just Love You" (2018) was a romantic song.

-Her recently released Hindi Film 'Krispy Rishtey' (2024) as a lead actress on Jio Cinemas has gained her lot of admiration and acclaim for her acting performance.
-She has added elegance and grace in the latest Hindi ghazal project 'Jab Bhi Kisi Nigah Ne' (2024) music by talented musicians Sajid Wajid, sung by Padma Shri Mohammad Hussain and Padma Shri Ahmed Hussain.
+In 2024, she starred as the lead singer in the Hindi film Krispy Rishtey, which was released on Jio Cinemas.
+She also appeared in the 2024 Hindi ghazal project Jab Bhi Kisi Nigah Ne, featuring music by Sajid Wajid and vocals by Mohammad Hussain and Ahmed Hussain.

+Personal life

+She is active in sports In April 2023, Diljott was a TEDX speaker at IITA Allahabad, India.

+She is the founder of NGO Dream Buds Foundation, which is a trust to support the underprivileged who are impacted by a lack of resources, environment, support, guidance, or impoverished conditions or circumstances Diljott is an Organ Donor and has pledged to organ donation.

+She was awarded India Inspirational Women Award in 2021 by Dr. Kiran Bedi and also honored by Punjab Government for her work during the COVID-19 pandemic and Punjab Floods 2025.